 Zakopane is one of the premier tourist destinations in Poland.
 There are many things to do in Zakopane in both summer and winter.
-Zakopane is best known for its white powder ski runs, tall trees and amazing wooden architecture.
+Zakopane in the Tatra National Park is best known for its white powder ski runs, tall trees and amazing wooden architecture.

 - Things to do in Zakopane – Krupówki Street